 Construction work is responsible for a high percentage of industrial fatalities in the U.S. every year.
-Injuries abound across the board on expansive commercial projects and small, one-person jobsites.
+Injuries abound across the board on expansive commercial projects and small, one-person job sites.
 On big jobs with a full-time safety manager on duty, accidents still happen.
-In other cases, construction workers on smaller jobs may work alone, which significantly increases the risk for accidents and injuries.
+In other cases, construction workers on smaller jobs may work alone, which significantly increases the risk of accidents and injuries.

 While all industries experience worker injuries, construction jobs involve working in especially dangerous circumstances.
 Sometimes the situation is so extreme it can result in the death of a worker.
 Many of the deadly injuries suffered by construction workers include one of the Fatal Four, which includes deadly falls, being struck by an object, electrocution, and incidents involving workers being caught or crushed by heavy machinery.